YU000jp/logseq-page-tags-and-hierarchy/README.md

 ### Usage

 - When this plugin install, the style be applied to non-journal pages.
-By default, bottom mode is turned off. it is possible to set in the plugin settings.
+By default, side mode or bottom mode is turned off. it is possible to set in the plugin settings.

 #### Page-Tags